ChiyuCC/sequence-breaking-ff6/README.md

 ![FF6](./screenshots/cave-to-the-sealed-gate-3.png)

 -   Enter the Cave to the Sealed Gate and proceed as far as the room with the collapsing bridges
+    -   The treasures in this room should have already been looted during the "Moogie Raid 2.0", near the start of this run
 -   Do NOT move, or you might risk losing the Door Timer Glitch!
     -   Swap your lead to Locke
 -   Switch back to Celes and move her to the overworld
 -   Save in slot #1, select slot #2, and reset the game again
     -   Load slot #1 afterwards
 -   You'll now find Locke at the exit of the room, making it safe to proceed
+-   You can now play through the rest of the Cave to the Sealed Gate normally
+-   When you encounter the single ninja, be sure to morph some great equipment off of him if you haven't already
+    -   Especially the Striker (for Shadow) and Trump (for Setzer) will be useful to have, since we're going to recruit both characters very soon
--   Play the Cave of the Sealed Gate until the scene at the Esper gate
+-   Play all the way until the scene with Terra, Kefka and the espers at the Esper gate

 ![FF6](./screenshots/cave-to-the-sealed-gate-4.png)

 -   Take the shortcut back out
--   When you leave the Cave of the Sealed Gate, you might find yourself back at the Cave to South Figaro
+-   When you leave the Cave to the Sealed Gate, you might find yourself back at the Cave to South Figaro
     -   That is preferable over losing Celes' position, since we can always use the Airship Glitch from this point
     -   Whatever happens, do not trigger the scene at the Imperial Base just yet, as this would make it impossible to recruit Setzer at Vector
 -   Use the Airship Glitch to fly Terra/Locke/Strago/Relm to Vector next